 - Ideas: envy, love, hate, respect, patriotism, pride

-Capitalization rules can get confusing sometimes but when it comes to capitalizing common nouns the rules are very simple.
+Capitalization rules can get confusing sometimes but when it comes to capitalizing a common noun the rules are very simple.
 Don’t do it…unless the common noun is the first word in a sentence or part of a title.
 For example…

 Possessive nouns show ownership or relation to something else.
 To make a singular common noun possessive, simply add an apostrophe and the letter “s.”